Leadership Support Program

-In order to receive a Clear Administrative Credential from the State of California, you need to submit a transcript indicating the completion of a Tier II Program.
+In order to receive a Clear Administrative Credential from the State of California, you need to indicate the completion of a Tier II Program.
 Our program will build on the work the candidates complete in the Principal Leadership Institute (PLI).

 What is the time commitment?

 Your induction plan and coaching will center around the work you are engaged in daily at your school or office.
 Online seminars are once per month for 2.5 hours.
 A coach will be assigned to mentor you and will visit you on site.
 Your work with the coach will be for 3 hours per month.
 Coaching may also include written and/or telephone communications.
-Your work with the coach will be a total of 30 hours per year.
+You will work with a coach for a minimum of 30 face-to-face hours each year.